Help us learn from your experiences!

 We're currently looking for people living in Australia of any age who are in good health OR who have experienced or are affected by the following:

-- People with heart disease (or their carers), including heart failure, atrial fibrillation or heart rhythm disorders, or with a history of coronary artery disease
+- People with heart disease (and/or their carers), including heart failure, atrial fibrillation or heart rhythm disorders, or with a history of coronary artery disease.

-- Parents with primary and/or secondary school-aged children
+- Parents of primary and/or secondary school-aged children

 If you're selected to join the IPAN Consumer Network, you will: